 Components of the Blind Review File

-The components of the Blind Review File must be submitted in one PDF file via the online submission system.
-NLN will run document inspector to remove hidden data and personal information.
+The components of the Blind Review File must be submitted in one PDF file via the online submission system (visit this Microsoft Support page for help to save/convert to PDF).

 - Title page with researcher's name and affiliation removed.